-- EST will keep and maintain adequate paper-based records of all approved and unapproved schemes and associated documentation.
+- PA will keep and maintain adequate paper-based records of all approved and unapproved schemes and associated documentation.
 It will maintain a database of schemes including, statement of method, variations, outputs in terms of measures installed and energy savings and funding spent.
 The data will be maintained and updated on a regular basis.
-Scheme records and data will be handed over to the Utility Regulator at the end/termination of the Programme Administrator contract; - EST will provide the Utility Regulator with monitoring information on the geographical and sectoral spread of households benefiting from the NISEP on an annual basis, to include the numbers and types of measures installed and the level of NISEP activity in each District Council area: - EST will, where it is required to hold the relevant data, provide additional analysis or statistics relating to NISEP schemes as reasonably required by the Utility Regulator.
-If data other than what it is required to hold is required, this may incur additional cost to the Regulator and will be identified by EST and flagged when the request is made: - EST will engage a professionally qualified accountant with audit experience to carry out a random sample of scheme audits on an annual basis to verify that they have been delivered in line with the approved statement of method (to include random physical checks on installations for those schemes being audited) and that the energy savings claimed are correct.
-EST will prepare an audit report for the Utility Regulator; - EST will follow up on issues arising from the audit reports and make recommendations for improvements to future schemes; - EST, as and when required, will engage with an independent qualified auditor, approved by the Utility Regulator, to provide assurance on the financial and administrative processes operated by the Programme Administrator;

-- EST will operate a zero tolerance policy in relation to fraud in terms of both the undertaking of schemes by primary bidders and the administration of the programme; - EST will complete an annual report, in a format appropriate for publication, on the performance of the NISEP.
+Scheme records and data will be handed over to the Utility Regulator at the end/termination of the Programme Administrator contract; - PA will provide the Utility Regulator with monitoring information on the geographical and sectoral spread of households benefiting from the NISEP on an annual basis, to include the numbers and types of measures installed and the level of NISEP activity in each District Council area: - PA will, where it is required to hold the relevant data, provide additional analysis or statistics relating to NISEP schemes as reasonably required by the Utility Regulator. - PA will engage a professionally qualified accountant with audit experience to carry out a random sample of scheme audits on an annual basis to verify that they have been delivered in line with the approved statement of method (to include random physical checks on installations for those schemes being audited) and that the energy savings claimed are correct.
+PA will prepare an audit report for the Utility Regulator; - PA will follow up on issues arising from the audit reports and make recommendations for improvements to future schemes; - PA, as and when required, will engage with an independent qualified auditor, approved by the Utility Regulator, to provide assurance on the financial and administrative processes operated by the Programme Administrator; - PA will operate a zero tolerance policy in relation to fraud in terms of both the undertaking of schemes by primary bidders and the administration of the programme; - PA will complete an annual report, in a format appropriate for publication, on the performance of the NISEP.
 This will include the results of all NISEP schemes implemented, a summary of overall savings achieved, a summary of measures installed and the geographic/sectoral spread of customers benefitting, an analysis of NISEP spend including incentives paid to participants and details of any relevant issues that arose during the year.